JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 For specular, a lot of the code can be reused from `bevy_pbr`, so the BRDF evaluation is only a couple of lines of function calls.

-One thing to note is that special care must be taken to avoid NaNs.
+One thing though that tripped me up is that special care must be taken to avoid NaNs.

 In addition to clamping `NdotV` in the BRDF, we also limit roughness to 0.001 when loading materials, as zero roughness materials cause NaNs in the visibility function.